meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 17. (<span class="timestamp-wrapper"><span class="timestamp">[2022-06-18 Sat] </span></span> 5:1 for) Staying in a ketotic metabolism for 300 days a year will lengthen an average young adult&rsquo;s lifespan by 5-20 years and healthspan more than proportionately
 18. (<span class="timestamp-wrapper"><span class="timestamp">[2022-06-18 Sat] </span></span> 20:1 for) When giving an Oral Glucose Tolerance Test (OGTT) to a ketotic person (i.e. feeding them 150g of sugar) causes a hyperinsulinemic response (i.e. they react like a diabetic), it does not indicate a chronic problem with this person: letting them acclimate to carbs for a day first will ensure a normal response to OGTT thereafter.
     -   Specification: The above is true for patients that do not already have diabetes.
 Important related belief (<span class="timestamp-wrapper"><span class="timestamp">[2022-01-29 Sat] </span></span> 7:1 for): a ketogenic diet will never cause the onset of diabetes.
-19. Fasting and IF lower the &ldquo;bodyweight set-point&rdquo;
+19. Fasting and IF (intermittent fasting) lower the &ldquo;bodyweight set-point&rdquo;
-20. Who does not eat liver is wise to eat plenty of beans (for folate)
-21. Sugar raises your &ldquo;bodyweight set-point&rdquo;
+20. Sugar raises your &ldquo;bodyweight set-point&rdquo;
-22. Calorie-free sweeteners have a similar result on body weight in the long run as the quantity of sugar that corresponds to the same experience of sweetness.
-Colloquially speaking, replacing soda with light soda does nothing.
-23. (<span class="timestamp-wrapper"><span class="timestamp">[2022-06-20 Mon] </span></span> 25:1 for) The level of glucose and ketones in the blood do not indicate the rate at which each is being burned, you need more information to figure this out.
+21. (<span class="timestamp-wrapper"><span class="timestamp">[2022-06-20 Mon] </span></span> 25:1 for) The level of glucose and ketones in the blood do not indicate the rate at which each is being burned, you need more information to figure this out.
     -   In other words, it is possible to have 5.5 mmol/l glucose (approx 27.5 mmol for whole body) but have those be the same 27.5 mmol in the evening as in the morning i.e. the body cells did not suck any of it up.
-24. Vitamins taken in isolation have a different effect from vitamins in food.
+22. Vitamins taken in isolation have a different effect from vitamins in food.
-25. When a specific nutrient is discovered that we (1) need a relative lot of and (2) is found in few sources, this is evidence that we ought to eat a lot of this source, *period* &#x2013; for more reasons than this nutrient in particular
+23. When a specific nutrient is discovered that we (1) need a relative lot of and (2) is found in few sources, this is evidence that we ought to eat a lot of this source, *period* &#x2013; for more reasons than this nutrient in particular
     -   This is just letting making holistic and reductionist perspectives inform each other
-26. Carotenoids (Vitamin A from plants) are nearly unabsorbed by >10% of the population, and are poorly absorbed by >50%.
-27. A prerequisite for carotenoid absorption is that the meal contains fat.
-28. Retinoids (Vitamin A from animals) are well absorbed by >95% of the population.
-29. Fat-soluble vitamins and minerals, such as vitamin D, are stored longterm in fatty tissue, and the storage can last for months of fasting (as long as the fat stores do), provided the diet was consistently nutritious before.
+24. Fat-soluble vitamins and minerals, such as vitamin D, are stored longterm in fatty tissue, and the storage can last for months of fasting (as long as the fat stores do), provided the diet was consistently nutritious before.
     -   If the diet was not consistently nutritious before beginning fasting, the body fat liberated during fasting will be proportionately deficient in fat-solubles (50% confident).
-30. (<span class="timestamp-wrapper"><span class="timestamp">[2022-01-29 Sat] </span></span> 3:1 for) If you got plenty of sun during the summer, vitamin D levels stay high through winter, at least in the context of what&rsquo;s colloquially called a &ldquo;Paleo&rdquo; or &ldquo;Keto&rdquo; diet.
+25. (<span class="timestamp-wrapper"><span class="timestamp">[2022-01-29 Sat] </span></span> 3:1 for) If you got plenty of sun during the summer, vitamin D levels stay adequate through winter, at least in the context of what&rsquo;s colloquially called a &ldquo;Paleo&rdquo; or &ldquo;Keto&rdquo; diet.
+    1. Related belief (<span class="timestamp-wrapper"><span class="timestamp">[2022-06-27 Mon] </span></span> 3:1 for): Even a level as &ldquo;low&rdquo; as 35 ng/dl can be adequate, [reasoning from Chris Masterjohn](https://www.westonaprice.org/are-some-people-pushing-their-vitamin-d-levels-too-high/).
-31. (<span class="timestamp-wrapper"><span class="timestamp">[2022-01-29 Sat] </span></span> 3:1 for) For a majority of the population, exhorting &ldquo;eat less calories to lose weight&rdquo; either has no effect in practice or causes weight *gain*, not loss.
+26. (<span class="timestamp-wrapper"><span class="timestamp">[2022-01-29 Sat] </span></span> 3:1 for) For a majority of the population, exhorting &ldquo;eat less calories to lose weight&rdquo; either has no effect in practice or causes weight *gain*, not loss.
-32. (<span class="timestamp-wrapper"><span class="timestamp">[2022-01-29 Sat] </span></span> 1:1 for) Lack of sunlight is an epigenetic trigger for myopia.
+27. (<span class="timestamp-wrapper"><span class="timestamp">[2022-01-29 Sat] </span></span> 2:1 for) Lack of sunlight is an epigenetic trigger for myopia.
-33. After cooking meat or vegetables, some nutrients (at least electrolytes) leak into the cooking water, which should always be consumed.
-This is one problem with processed meats such as ham, the cooking water has been removed.
-For flour-based stuff such as pasta, this is not important.

 Terminology